 - Sorting your kitchen for assembly is more difficult with inset.
 This is because Conestoga must make the face frames with the doors in the door factory in PA.
 Why?
 Because the doors and the frames are a matched set (frames and doors are numbered/labeled in case you need to collate them) and therefore must be made and fitted before packaging.
 The cabinet boxes are made in the NC facility.
 So, when your job arrives, the doors/face frames are packed on one pallet while the corresponding cabinet box(es) are packed on their own pallets.
 The sorting part is not hard, just daunting because of all the cardboard.
 Basically, we simply advise that you open all your face frame boxes and lean all your face frames against a wall (or walls).
 Then, as you go to assemble a cabinet, simply look for its frame against the wall.
 It is easier than it sounds.
 If you are building a Base 24 cabinet, you will intuitively know which frame goes with that and can validate with a tape measure.
 It is really much easier than it sounds, but if this kind of thing scares you, you may not want to consider inset cabinets.
 Unfortunately, Conestoga does not do a very good job of labeling things for easy identification, so the face frames will not have a label to associate them with their corresponding cabinet box.
 We can get you through this, but extra measures of patience and tolerance are required!

 To learn more about inset cabinets, check out our Inset Cabinetry Videos collection.
-Below is a brief overview of Inset Cabinetry.
+Below is a brief video overview of Inset Cabinetry.